Commercial Real Estate in Bucks County PA — What This Market Actually Looks Like

 I answer the phone.
 I respond to emails the same day.
 I know the inventory in Bucks County commercial from years of studying it before I was a REALTOR® — not from running a portal search the morning you called.
 I understand the zoning across all 54 municipalities at the level needed to give you a real answer before you commit to due diligence.

 I am not a large institutional commercial brokerage.
 I don't have 50 agents and a minimum transaction size.
-I work across the full spectrum of Bucks County commercial — from a business owner looking for 2,500 sq ft of flex space in Warminster to an investor evaluating a Route 1 industrial building to an individual trying to figure out whether a Doylestown Borough storefront works for their restaurant concept before they sign a 5-year lease.
+I work across the full spectrum of Bucks County commercial — from a business owner looking for 2,500 SF of flex space in Warminster to an investor evaluating a Route 1 industrial building to an individual trying to figure out whether a Doylestown Borough storefront works for their restaurant concept before they sign a 5-year lease.

 Every client gets my direct number.
+267-934-5674.
 That's the entire offer.

 "Josh is incredibly dedicated and hard working.
 I would highly recommend him to anyone looking to buy or sell."